gtolle/stripe-iiftoqbo/README.md

 Does your company use QuickBooks Online for accounting?

-Did you export your full transaction history from Stripe as an IIF file?
+Did you export your full transaction history from Stripe as an .IIF file?

 Did you hope to import that transaction history into QuickBooks Online to do your taxes?